Dr Michael Dixon

 During 2006/7 Michael was acting Chief Scientific Adviser to the Department for Culture Media and Sport and made recommendations on the provision of scientific advice to policy makers which have since been implemented.

-Michael has been Chair of the NMDC since April 2009.
+Michael was Chair of the NMDC from April 2009 to April 2013.

 Back to list of NMDC members